 European funeral art has given many artists the opportunity to explore their own style by experimenting with the idea of an everlasting memorial.
 What image should remain as an eternal monument linking the absence of a human being and the sorrow of their family?

 In his photographic journey “Erotique du Cimetiere”, contemporary artist and funeral art specialist Andre Chabot offers a wonderful reflection on how voluptuous female nude statues became the ultimate symbol of mourning, appeasing our wounded souls through the sensuality of their curves.
-But if femininity is a common motiv in french cemeteries, the Grave of Victor Noir and the incongruous folklore that surounds its effigy offers new possibilities in the Eros equation.
+But if femininity is a common motif in French cemeteries, the grave of Victor Noir and the incongruous folklore that surounds its effigy offers new possibilities in the Eros equation.

-After a century of daily amazon joyrides (even burlesque dancer Dita Von Teese had a go) Victor Noir’s lips and groin are shiny and nickel clean, while the rest of his body presents the greenish tone of oxidized bronze.
-In 2004, when a fence was erected around Victor Noir’s tomb to deter fertility-seekers from carnally touching the statue, women were so offended that a few noisy protests were staged in the cemetery, enough to have it torn down.
+After a century of daily amazon joyrides (even burlesque dancer Dita Von Teese had a go) Victor Noir’s lips and groin are shiny and nickel-clean, while the rest of his body presents the greenish tone of oxidized bronze.
+In 2004, when a fence was erected around Victor Noir’s tomb to deter fertility-seekers from carnally touching the statue, women were so offended that a few noisy protests were staged in the cemetery, enough to have the fence torn down.

 Know Before You Go